How to Buy Your

 2. You can opt for boutique stores, they not only allow you to customise your rings but you also get cheaper prices.

-1. A halo setting (small diamonds surrounding the main big diamond) is one of the most popular choices.
-It can boost the appearance of your stone and amp up the overall sparkle.
+1. Opt for a halo setting (small diamonds surrounding the main big diamond).
+It can boost the appearance of your stone and amp up the overall sparkle for a lesser price.

-3. Opt for a design that is timeless and classic.
-The 3 most popular shapes are the classic round, princess and cushion.
+3. Opt for a timeless and classic design – classic round, princess and cushion.

-4. If you are not sure of her ring size, try to borrow another one of her rings to have it measured.
-It is easier to resize a bigger ring.
+4. If you are not sure of her ring size, bigger is always safer as it is easier to get it resized.
+To find her ring size, you can borrow another one of her rings to have it measured.